mas-bandwidth/netcode/README.md

 **netcode.io** is a simple connection oriented UDP protocol for games with dedicated servers.

-The benefit of netcode.io is that you can seamlessly transfer client authentication from your web backend to the UDP session between a client and your dedicated server, and clients cannot connect to your UDP server without this authentication.
+The benefit of netcode.io is that you can seamlessly transfer client authentication from your web backend to the UDP session between a client and your dedicated server.
+Clients are not able to connect to your UDP server without this authentication.

 # Source Code